yuribodo/my-startups/README.md

 - **Jest**: Used for writing unit and integration tests for the backend.
 - **PostgreSQL**: A powerful, open-source object-relational database system.
 - **Nodemon**: A utility that monitors for any changes in your source and automatically restarts your server.
+- **Next.js**: A full-stack React framework that supports server-side rendering and API routes, allowing for building both frontend and backend logic within the same application.
+- **Sanity**: A headless CMS that allows for structured content management, offering a flexible schema system and real-time collaboration.
+Sanity provides APIs to fetch and manage content, making it ideal for dynamic web applications.

 ## Installation